djudd/human-name-rb/README.md

 # Supported environments

-Without modification, 64-bit Linux.
-Depends on a `.so` dynamic library built on Travis' container  infrastructure, which means Ubuntu 12.04.
+Without modification, 64-bit Linux or OS X 10.9+.
+Depends on a `.so` or `.dylib` dynamic library built on Travis' container infrastructure, which means Ubuntu 12.04 or OS X 10.9.5.

 In theory, anywhere where the nightly Rust compiler will run.
 First, build your own `libhuman_name.so` (or `libhuman_name.dylib` on OS X):